pulkitm45/InterviewPreparation/React/lifecycle.md

 LIFECYCLE Function Based -- UseEffect is used.

+React Virtual DOM is a lighweight copy of actual DOM.
+When states or props change, react creates a new virtual dom and then compares this with previous. this is called reconcilation.Instead of directly manipulating the actual DOM elements, React first updates the Virtual DOM and then calculates the most efficient way to update the real DOM based on the differences between the old and new Virtual DOM.

 Hooks -- Hooks allows us to use the states,lifecycle methods and context and other features which were available in class based components in functional components

 useState -- Used to manage the states in functional components